flu-crew/dairy-cattle-hpai-experiment/README.md

 This repository will host scripts and describe how to reproduce the computational analysis in:

-*Baker, et al. **Experimental reproduction of viral replication and disease in dairy calves and lactating cows inoculated with highly pathogenic avian influenza H5N1 clade 2.3.4.4b**. https://www.biorxiv.org/content/10.1101/2024.07.12.603337v1*
+*Baker, et al. **Dairy cows inoculated with highly pathogenic avian influenza virus H5N1**.
+Nature (2024) [DOI](https://doi.org/10.1038/s41586-024-08166-6)*

-This project is in active development.
-The paper is a preprint and has not been peer reviewed.

-Links and data are being uploaded as provenance is determined.
-We cannot publicly upload the genetic sequences from GISAID, but alignment files and xml files include accessions that may be downloaded.

-**All other data has been deposited at NCBI Genbank with a listing of accessions provided as soon as they have been generated.**

-The raw sequence data will be hosted on AgDataCommons with a DOI pending.

-If you have specific queries, please submit an issue in the git repo, and we will address it as soon as we are able.
-Thank you.
+If you have queries on material in this repo, please create an issue and it will be addressed.

 ### Project structure ###
 See the respective README.txt files within the folders for details/instructions.